Geoscience BC is working with partners to identify future priority geological CCS research.

 A carbon management industry can play a critical role in meeting both BC’s climate action and economic development objectives.
 This project was developed to address a lack of coordinated public information about geological formations suitable for long-term CO2 storage in BC’s portion of the Western Canada Sedimentary Basin (WCSB) in BC’s Northeast Region.
 This information is needed to guide the province’s rapidly growing low-carbon energy and CCS sectors.
 The research project can inform CCS projects and support the development of a low-carbon hydrogen industry in BC.

 Many recent technical studies exist in the public domain characterizing reservoirs within the WCSB.
 This project was built following seminal work by Bachu (2006) and has collated available public information and studies to provide an inventory of favourable geological CCS sites, along with an atlas of maps, and a comprehensive report identifying the most favourable formations and locations for carbon sequestration.
 The project has engaged industry, governments, communities, Indigenous groups and others to ensure awareness of information and to inform early-stage decisions.

 This Energy project fits under Geoscience BC’s Strategic Objective of ‘Enabling Clean Energy’.

 Specifically, the goals for this project were to:

 - Coordinate the completion of an atlas that identifies and assesses potentially suitable geological carbon storage targets in the Northeast Region

 - Establish a steering committee to convene a project advisory committee

-- Complete a comprehensive final report which identifies and evaluates potential geological CCS targets that could reduce emissions from existing or future industrial projects in NE BC
+- Complete a comprehensive final report that identifies and evaluates potential geological CCS targets that could reduce emissions from existing or future industrial projects in NE BC

 - Execute an engagement program to help raise CCS awareness and strengthen relationships as well as help raise awareness of research project and CCS opportunities with interested groups in the project area (e.g. sectors, governments, communities and Indigenous groups)

 Additional expected goals of a completed atlas were:

 - Identification of most favourable geological sites for CO2 storage in NE BC

-- Understanding of ultimate potential volumes which may be geologically stored in NE BC
+- Understanding of ultimate potential volumes that may be geologically stored in NE BC

 - Acceleration of follow-up studies on geological CCS in NE BC and elsewhere in BC